logan-life/website-personal/content/en/home/about.md

 ---
 title: "About"
 weight: 0
-image: "selfie.jpg"
+image: "illustratedselfiecircleremovebg.png"
 ---

-Hi!
-I'm Logan.
-I'm in the process of re-skilling into computer science and software development at the University of Pennsylvania.
-If you're interested, you can read more about how I spend my time in the sections below.
+I'm a computer science and software development student at the University of Pennsylvania.

-I'm currently thinking about bias in artificial intelligence systems, decreasing human work burdens, climate change, and more.
-I am seeking full-time work in software development to begin in summer 2021.
+I'm passionate about dedicating my time and energy to improving the human condition.
+I'm especially interested in driving technical solutions to our climate crisis and elevating human welfare through social justice.
+I am seeking full-time employment in software engineering / web development to begin in Summer 2021.

 Want to talk more?
 [Get in touch!](#contact)